-π_T - turbine pressure ratio,

-γ - average turbine isentropic index.
+- π_T turbine pressure ratio, - γ average turbine isentropic index.

-Similar relation with taking into account turbine efficiency exists for real turbine and gives similar results of pressure and temperature drop in the turbine.
 By this way for the same turbine pressure ratio, temperature ratio in turbine is higher while isentropic index is higher.
 On the other side for the same turbine temperature ratio, pressure ratio is higher while isentropic index is lower.
 Therefore, for compressor turbines while temperature drop is determined by compressor work balance, the lower isentropic index causes higher turbine pressure ratio.
-It could be noticed for engine fuelled by hydrogen, where high constant pressure heat directly leads to low isentropic index (see Fig. 4).
-For engine fuelled by hydrogen compressor turbines presser ratio is higher than for other fuels even though gas temperature drop in the compressor turbine is lower.
+It could be noticed for engine fuelled by hydrogen, where high constant pressure heat value directly leads to low isentropic index (see Fig. 4).
+For engine fuelled by hydrogen compressor turbines presser ratio is higher than for other fuels even thought gas temperature drop in the compressor turbine is lower.
 Therefore, overpressure in the power turbine is less than in other of analysed engines what directly leads to lower power turbine temperature drop.
 For this engine similar level of output power to the one fuelled by kerosene is achieved by high value of constant pressure heat coefficient.
-Average constant pressure heat value and isentropic index of gas in analysed engine turbines is presented in Fig. 4.
+Average constant pressure heat value and isentropic index of gas in analysed engine turbines is presented in Tab.
+3.